Small-Business Lending Indicators Dashboard

 7. Equifax Small Business Delinquency Index - Equifax.
 Small Business Delinquency Index, 31-90 day delinquency rates for small-business credit.

-This analysis is based on publicly available data retrieved on March 5, 2026.
+This analysis is based on publicly available data retrieved on April 14, 2026.
 Where historical values are not available for a given period, estimates may be interpolated from published source data.
 Interpolated values are clearly labeled in charts and tables.
 Borrower cost examples are simplified illustrations; actual financing costs vary by lender, loan structure, underwriting criteria, fees, and borrower qualifications.
 This product uses the FRED API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
 SOFR data is published by the Federal Reserve Bank of New York.
 Information reflects market conditions as of the publication date unless otherwise noted.
 All figures are presented as reported by their respective source institutions.
 CapitalXO does not independently verify underlying survey responses or source datasets.

 This article was drafted with AI assistance and reviewed for accuracy.